Jewel discography

 The discography of Jewel, an American singer-songwriter, consists of 13 studio albums, four live albums, five compilation albums, 38 singles, 35 music videos, five video albums and five spoken-word albums.
 She debuted in 1995 after signing with Atlantic Records.

 Jewel's debut album, Pieces of You was issued in February 1995.
-Although it was initially not successful, the lead single, "Who Will Save Your Soul" eventually reached No. 11 on the Billboard Hot 100, pressing the album to later sell over twelve million copies.
-In addition, "You Were Meant for Me" and "Foolish Games" each became Top 10 hits on the same Billboard chart.
-Her second album Spirit was released in November 1998, certifying 4× Multi-Platinum in the United States.
-Its first single entitled "Hands" reached No. 6 on the Billboard Hot 100 that year.
-Her 2001 release This Way followed similar suit, certifying Platinum in the United States and producing the Top 30 hit, "Standing Still".
+Although it was not initially successful, the lead single, "Who Will Save Your Soul" eventually reached No. 11 on the Billboard Hot 100, pressing the album to later sell over twelve million copies.
+Follow-up singles "You Were Meant for Me" and "Foolish Games" both became Top 10 hits on the same Billboard chart.
+Her second album Spirit was released in November 1998 and was certified 4× Multi-Platinum in the United States.
+Its first single "Hands" reached No. 6 on the Billboard Hot 100 that year.
+Her 2001 release This Way was certified Platinum in the United States and produced the Top 30 hit, "Standing Still".

-Her fourth album 0304 was released in June 2003 and aimed towards a more pop sound.
-It reached No. 2 on the Billboard 200 and certified Gold in the United States.
-The album's sound did not bring as major success as her previous releases, with its first single becoming the only major hit.
-In May 2006, her sixth album entitled Goodbye Alice in Wonderland was released, reaching No. 8 in the United States.
-Its sound was a departure from 0304, as its sound contained more elements that had originated in her debut album.
-Working with the country band, Big and Rich, Jewel issued her first country album in June 2008 titled Perfectly Clear.
-The release reached No. 1 on the Billboard Top Country Albums chart and spawned the major country hit, "Stronger Woman".
+Her fourth album 0304 was released in June 2003 with a more pop sound.
+It reached No. 2 on the Billboard 200 and was certified Gold in the United States.
+It spawned the Top 20 single "Intuition".
+Both "Intuition" and its follow-up single "Stand" became number one Dance/Club hits.
+In May 2006, her sixth album Goodbye Alice in Wonderland was released, reaching No. 8 in the United States.
+Jewel released her first country album Perfectly Clear in June 2008.
+It reached No. 1 on the Billboard Top Country Albums chart and spawned the hit "Stronger Woman".
+Her subsequent album, Sweet and Wild, reached No. 3 on the Billboard Top Country Albums chart.
 Jewel has sold over 18.5 million records in the United States according to the Recording Industry Association of America.